How to Plant Hedges & Trees

 Preparing The Planting Area for a Tree

 When planting a tree dig a hole.
-Make sure your hole is the same depth as the tree’s roots and twice their width.
+Make sure your hole is the same depth as the tree’s roots and twice its width.
 Then add planting compost to the trench and mix in some fertilizer.
-When inserting the tree into the hole make sure the beginning of the root known as the “Root Flare” is at soil level.
-Finally refill the hole with the same soil taken out of the ground to make the trench.
+When inserting the tree into the hole make sure the beginning of the root known as the “Root Flare” is at the soil level.
+Finally, refill the hole with the same soil taken out of the ground to make the trench.
 It is important to make sure the soil is very firm around the roots.

 Once you have completed planting your hedge or tree make sure you create a ridge of soil around the entire trench or hole.
 Fill the ridge with water 2 – 3 times in order to keep the soil wet are remove any air pockets from the soil.
 Make sure you let the water soak into the soil between pouring.
 If you are planting a large hedge or tree you may need to use a stake to hold it upright and in place.
 You may also need rubber ties.

 If you have followed all of these steps you will have successfully been able to plant your bare root hedge or tree.
 Congratulations!
 You are now an expert planter.
-Now Go forth and plant as many hedges and trees your garden can hold.
+Now Go forth and plant as many hedges and trees as your garden can hold.
 Happy gardening!